david-wb/marl/Report.md

 At each step of the environment `(state, action, reward, next_state, done)` tuples are computed for both agents and added to the replay buffer.

-# Plot of Rewards (each point is a mean over all 20 agents)
+# Plot of Rewards (each point is the max of the two agents)
 ![](scores.png)

 # Ideas for Future Work